team-rocos/front-end-challe/README.md

 Ideally less than 4 hours is spent on the core task.
 Suggest keeping the design to a minimum not to take up too much time.
 Some research time before hand may be required on streaming technology like RxJS or upskilling on Angular to build a simple application, services and components.

 ## Preparation
 - You can find the Rocos JS SDK documentation from https://docs.rocos.io/docs/node-js-sdk.
+ - Add a `.npmrc` to your project, in the same directory as your `package.json`
+ - Add `@rocos:registry=https://pkgs.dev.azure.com/team-rocos/c46363e8-3452-44ca-ab9 f-cd9f31880b59/_packaging/rocos-npm-public/npm/registry/` into your `.npmrc` file
 - You can play the demo application located within `./demo` folder.
 (The project id used within the demo is `front-end-challenge`)
 - You can email `jing.li@rocos.io` to request the `Application ID` and `Application Secret` for running the demo application and building your application.